 The fastest way to reach the North County beach towns of Encinitas, Carlsbad, and Oceanside is to take I-5 north out of San Diego.
-To cruise along the coast, opt for North Coast Highway 101 (also called Camino del Mar, San Elijo Boulevard, and Carlsbad Boulevard as it travels from Torrey Pines State Beach to Oceanside).
+Or, to cruise along the coast, opt for North Coast Highway 101 (also called Camino del Mar, San Elijo Boulevard, and Carlsbad Boulevard as it travels from Torrey Pines State Beach to Oceanside).
 Make sure to stop for a surf or a swim since the ocean temperatures cool as you head up the coast.

-Jump on I-405 to save some time and drive about 30 miles north, exiting towards Venice Beach.
+Jump on I-405 to save some time and drive about 30 miles north, exiting toward Venice Beach.
 Park your vehicle and take a stroll along the Venice Boardwalk to take in the local wildlife that includes bodybuilders, street performers, and alternative-culture types.
 Without getting back on the highway, take the local roads paralleling the beach 10 minutes north to Santa Monica.
 Enjoy the amusement park rides of the Santa Monica Pier or just take a break on Santa Monica Beach.
 For dinner, get a taste of the Caribbean at Santa Monica’s casual but popular Cha Cha Chicken or backtrack to Venice for a hearty Italian meal at C&O Trattoria.

 Take the Pacific Coast Highway (Highway 1) out of Santa Monica west as it heads away from sprawling Los Angeles and into Malibu.
-Stop at Malibu’s Surfriders Beach to watch the surfers compete for its famously peeling waves (or catch one yourself).
+Stop at Malibu’s Surfrider Beach to watch the surfers compete for its famously peeling waves (or catch one yourself).
 After a morning outdoors, feed your mind with ancient art at The Getty Villa in Malibu.
 (Admission is free, but you’ll need to reserve a ticket in advance.)
-Finish the day by watching the sun slide into the Pacific from the outdoor deck of Neptune’s Net, while enjoying fresh seafood.
+Finish the day by watching the sun slide into the Pacific from the outdoor deck of Neptune’s Net while enjoying fresh seafood.

 If you want to spend more time in the Los Angeles area, you can easily fill a couple of days enjoying Disneyland Resort.

-Santa Barbara and Ventura
+Santa Barbara and the Central Coast

 Wake up early and drive north on the scenic Pacific Coast Highway.
 Thirty-five miles from Malibu, at Oxnard, merge onto U.S. 101.
 Head north on U.S. 101 to Ventura and take the exit toward Ventura Harbor, where you can catch a boat out to Channel Islands National Park for a day of hiking, snorkeling, or kayaking on Santa Cruz Island or Anacapa Island.
 (Make boat reservations in advance.)
 Return to Ventura and eat dinner at one of its seafood restaurants, such as Lure Fish House or Spencer Makenzie’s Fish Company.
 Or have an Italian meal and cocktail at hip Café Fiore.

-Take U.S. 101 north just a half hour (28 miles) to Santa Barbara.
+Take U.S. 101 north a half hour (28 miles) to Santa Barbara.
 Get a history fix at the Santa Barbara Mission, which might be the most beautiful of the 21 Spanish missions in California.
-Then taste some of Santa Barbara’s wines on the Urban Wine Trail, six tasting rooms on lower State Street, or head north for a day at palm-lined Refugio State Beach, 20 miles west of Santa Barbara on U.S. 101.
+Then taste some of Santa Barbara’s wines on the Urban Wine Trail, comprising six tasting rooms on lower State Street, or head north for a day at palm-lined Refugio State Beach, 20 miles west of Santa Barbara on U.S. 101.

-If your schedule is flexible, you might consider another full day in Santa Barbara, another day of wine-tasting in nearby Santa Maria Valley, or a day on the Gaviota Coast.
+If your schedule is flexible, you might consider another full day in Santa Barbara, another day of wine-tasting in the nearby Santa Maria Valley, or a day on the Gaviota Coast.
 Whatever you do, stop at Santa Barbara’s State Street for a fine meal or cocktail at a restaurant like the local favorite Opal.
 Or head off State Street for superb Mexican food at La Super-Rica Taqueria.